Bentonville Confederate Monument

 The Bentonville Confederate Monument was installed in Bentonville, Arkansas, United States.
-It was removed in September 2020.
+It was removed from the town square in September 2020 and relocated to the private James H. Berry Park in July 2023.

 Description and history

 Placed in the center of Square Park, the 20 ft granite statue of a Confederate soldier standing at parade rest was placed by the United Daughters of the Confederacy in 1908.
 A later plaque honors James Henderson Berry, a Confederate soldier with the 16th Arkansas Infantry Regiment who would later become the first Arkansas Governor from Benton County.
 The inscription reads "They Fought For Home and Fatherland.
 Their Names are Borne On Honors Shield.
 Their Record Is With God.".

 The statue was manufactured in Barre, Vermont.

 Although the park was deeded to the United Daughters of the Confederacy for use as a park in perpetuity, the chapter had disbanded prior to 1996.
 Benton County took control of the park, and allowed the City of Bentonville to take over care and maintenance.

 The monument was added to the National Register of Historic Places (NRHP) in 1996.

-In September 2020, after years of controversy over confederate monuments nationwide, the monument was removed from the Bentonville Square.
+In September 2020, after years of controversy over Confederate monuments nationwide, the monument was removed from the Bentonville Square.

 In February 2022, the Bentonville city planning commission announced a plan for the statue to be placed at a new park.
-The park, named after James Berry will feature the Statue and original base as the centerpiece, with the park located next to the Bentonville Cemetery.
+The privately owned and operated park, named after James H. Berry, will feature the Statue and original base as the centerpiece, with the park located next to the Bentonville Cemetery.
+The new park opened in July 2023 and the statue is now back in public view.